apache/druid/docs/operations/rule-configuration.md

 ## Broadcast rules

 Druid extensions use broadcast rules to load segment data onto all brokers in the cluster.
 Apply broadcast rules in a test environment, not in production.
+To use broadcast rules, ensure that `druid.segmentCache.locations` is configured on both brokers and historicals so that segments can be loaded on the servers.
+For more information, see [Segment cache size](../operations/basic-cluster-tuning.md#segment-cache-size).

 ### Forever broadcast rule